Charulata (1964)

 Author: Meredith Taylor

-Cast: Madhabi Mukherjee, Soumitra Chatterjee, Shailen Mukerjee
+Dir.: Satyajit Ray | Cast: Madhabi Mukherjee, Soumitra Chatterjee, Shailen Mukherjee | India 1964; 117 min.

-Set in Kolkata in the early 1880s and based on the short story “The Broken Nest” by Rabindranath Tagore, Ray uses utmost candour in this screen version, without betraying any of Tagore’s intentions.
-Charulata (M. Mukerjee) is the wife of publisher Bhupati (S. Mukerjee), publisher of a newspaper “The Sentinel”.
 Feeling that his well-educated and elegant wife is lonely, Bhupati invites his older brother Umapada and wife, Manda, to come and stay.
-When their company does nothing to alleviate his wife’s boredom he asks his younger cousin Amal (S Chatterjee) into the household.
-Both share a passion for literature and slowly the relationship becomes more and more intimate.
-Bhupati, submerged in his masculine world of politics, fails to see the development.
-But Amal, feeling guilty and threatened by Charulata’s intellect and his feelings for her, abruptly breaks off his relationship with disastrous consequences.
+But they fail to alleviate his wife’s boredom so he asks his younger cousin Amal (S Chatterjee) into the household.
+Both share a passion for literature and the relationship becomes more intimate.
+Bhupati, submerged in his masculine world of politics, is unaware of this relationship.
+Amal, feeling guilty and threatened by Charulata’s intellect and his feelings for her, abruptly breaks off his relationship with disastrous consequences.

 Penelope Houston summed it up in 1965 when she wrote in ‘Sight and Sound’: “…the interplay of sophistication and simplicity is extraordinary”.
 And for Satyajit Ray this would remain the favourite of his film, “the one he would make again exactly the same”.
 Today, CHARULATA still feels modern.
 AS